pmocz/gpu-jax-profiling-demo/presentation.md

 ## Getting Clean Traces

-Getting clean traces

-Trace only the interesting window (avoid compile warmup)
+- Trace only the interesting window (avoid compile warmup)

-Put block_until_ready() at the end of each iteration during tracing
+- Put block_until_ready() at the end of each iteration during tracing

-Keep loops small (1–20 steps)
+- Keep loops small (1–20 steps)

-Use stable shapes to avoid recompilation noise
+- Use stable shapes to avoid recompilation noise

 [comment]: # (!!!)